mmisw/mmiorr-docs/docs/faq.md

 We strongly encourage you to put definitions for every concept, even if they are fairly simple placeholders.
 They can always be improved later, but only if people know what you meant in the first place!

-A complete list of recommendations is provided in our [Guide on building vocabularies](/guides/vocabs/cvdev/cvdevnew/cvdevtips)
+A complete list of recommendations is provided in our [Guide on building vocabularies](http://marinemetadata.org/guides/vocabs/cvdev/cvdevnew/cvdevtips)

-#### I have a vocabulary in which some of the terms are composites of other terms in the vocabulary.
-How do I develop an ontology that accommodates this?

-Please see the current discussion of [an approach](/community/teams/ont/compterm) to this issue.

 #### How do I update my ontology file once it has been submitted to the ORR?

 Log in, click on the link for the ontology you would like to edit, and click on "New Version".
-See also the section of the ORR manual on [updating](../../mmiorrusrman/mmiorrnewvocabversion) an ontology.
+See also the section of the ORR manual on [updating](https://mmisw.org/orrdoc/vocab/newversion/) an ontology.

 #### Can I use my ontology editor XXX?
 (XXX = Protégé, NeOn, etc.)